jribbens/sslexpiry.js/README.md

 If the `-v` option is specified, then output will be shown with any problems found first, then all tested servers listed with soonest expiry date first.

+If the `-b` option is specified, the serial numbers of the certificates will be checked against those listed in the specified file(s).
+The file(s) should contain one serial number per line.
+They can contain blank lines, and any characters from a '#' onwards are ignored, as are leading or trailing whitespace.
+The serial numbers can be in either upper or lower case.

 The process exit code will be zero if no problems were found, and non-zero otherwise, unless the `--exit-zero` option was specified,